Seagate/cloudfuse/README.md

 az cli has a command to generate a sas token.
 Open a command prompt and make sure you are logged in to az cli.
 Run the following command and the sas token will be displayed in the command prompt. az storage container generate-sas --account-name <account name ex:myadlsaccount> --account-key <accountKey> -n <container name> --permissions dlrwac --start <today's date ex: 2021-03-26> --expiry <date greater than the current time ex:2021-03-28>
 - Why do I get EINVAL on opening a file with WRONLY or APPEND flags?
-To improve performance, Blobfuse2 by default enables writeback caching, which can produce unexpected behavior for files opened with WRONLY or APPEND flags, so Blobfuse2 returns EINVAL on open of a file with those flags.
+To improve performance, Cloudfuse by default enables writeback caching, which can produce unexpected behavior for files opened with WRONLY or APPEND flags, so Cloudfuse returns EINVAL on open of a file with those flags.
 Either use disable-writeback-caching to turn off writeback caching (can potentially result in degraded performance) or ignore-open-flags (replace WRONLY with RDWR and ignore APPEND) based on your workload.
-- How to mount blobfuse2 inside a container?
+- How to mount Cloudfuse inside a container?
 Refer to 'docker' folder in this repo.
 It contains a sample 'Dockerfile'.
 If you wish to create your own container image, try 'buildandruncontainer.sh' script, it will create a container image and launch the container using current environment variables holding your storage account credentials.
-- Why am I not able to see the updated contents of file(s), which were updated through means other than Blobfuse2 mount?
+- Why am I not able to see the updated contents of file(s), which were updated through means other than Cloudfuse mount?
-If your use-case involves updating/uploading file(s) through other means and you wish to see the updated contents on Blobfuse2 mount then you need to disable kernel page-cache. `-o direct_io` CLI parameter is the option you need to use while mounting.
+If your use-case involves updating/uploading file(s) through other means and you wish to see the updated contents on Cloudfuse mount then you need to disable kernel page-cache. `-o direct_io` CLI parameter is the option you need to use while mounting.
 Along with this, set `file-cache-timeout=0` and all other libfuse caching parameters should also be set to 0.
-User shall be aware that disabling kernel cache can result into more calls to Azure Storage which will have cost and performance implications.
+User shall be aware that disabling kernel cache can result into more calls to S3 or Azure Storage which will have cost and performance implications.

 ## Un-Supported File system operations
-- mkfifo : fifo creation is not supported by blobfuse2 and this will result in "function not implemented" error
+- mkfifo : fifo creation is not supported by cloudfuse and this will result in "function not implemented" error
-- chown  : Change of ownership is not supported by Azure Storage hence Blobfuse2 does not support this.
+- chown  : Change of ownership is not supported by Azure Storage hence Cloudfuse does not support this.
-- Creation of device files or pipes is not supported by Blobfuse2.
+- Creation of device files or pipes is not supported by Cloudfuse.
-- Blobfuse2 does not support extended-attributes (x-attrs) operations
+- Cloudfuse does not support extended-attributes (x-attrs) operations

 ## Un-Supported Scenarios
-- Blobfuse2 does not support overlapping mount paths.
-While running multiple instances of Blobfuse2 make sure each instance has a unique and non-overlapping mount point.
+- Cloudfuse does not support overlapping mount paths.
+While running multiple instances of Cloudfuse make sure each instance has a unique and non-overlapping mount point.
-- Blobfuse2 does not support co-existance with NFS on same mount path.
+- Cloudfuse does not support co-existance with NFS on same mount path.
 Behaviour in this case is undefined.
-- For block blob accounts, where data is uploaded through other means, Blobfuse2 expects special directory marker files to exist in container.
+- For Azure block blob accounts, where data is uploaded through other means, Cloudfuse expects special directory marker files to exist in container.
 In absence of this few file operations might not work.
 For e.g. if you have a blob 'A/B/c.txt' then special marker files shall exists for 'A' and 'A/B', otherwise opening of 'A/B/c.txt' will fail.
   Once a 'ls' operation is done on these directories 'A' and 'A/B' you will be able to open 'A/B/c.txt' as well.
 Possible workaround to resolve this from your container is to either

-  create the directory marker files manually through portal or run 'mkdir' command for 'A' and 'A/B' from blobfuse.
+  create the directory marker files manually through portal or run 'mkdir' command for 'A' and 'A/B' from cloudfuse.
 Refer [me](https://github.com/Azure/azure-storage-fuse/issues/866) for details on this.

 ## Limitations
-- In case of BlockBlob accounts, ACLs are not supported by Azure Storage so Blobfuse2 will by default return success for 'chmod' operation.
+- In case of Azure BlockBlob accounts, ACLs are not supported by Azure Storage so Cloudfuse will by default return success for 'chmod' operation.
 However it will work fine for Gen2 (DataLake) accounts.
-- When Blobfuse2 is mounted on a container, SYS_ADMIN privileges are required for it to interact with the fuse driver.
+- When Cloudfuse is mounted on a container, SYS_ADMIN privileges are required for it to interact with the fuse driver.
 If container is created without the privilege, mount will fail.
 Sample command to spawn a docker container is

     `docker run -it --rm --cap-add=SYS_ADMIN --device=/dev/fuse --security-opt apparmor:unconfined <environment variables> <docker image>`

 ### Syslog security warning
-By default, Blobfuse2 will log to syslog.
+By default, Cloudfuse will log to syslog.
 The default settings will, in some cases, log relevant file paths to syslog.
 If this is sensitive information, turn off logging or set log-level to LOG_ERR.